 The most obvious area for journalists to pursue support is in Governance and Citizen Engagement.
 Though the Omidyar Network has not funded individual journalists, it has funded journalism start-ups and small organizations that routinely cover this subject.
 For example, in 2014 Omidyar Network committed $350,000 to Insight TWI: The World Investigates, an investigative journalism production team that equips journalist throughout the world with equipment, techniques and access to international broadcasters.
 It should be noted that Pierre Omidyar's own news venture and its holding company, First Look Media, will not be connected to the Omidyar Network in any way.

-The initial investments of the Omidyar Network makes are at least $1 million or more, so they have a solid interest in seeing the business or organization succeed in what they're doing.
-To date the Network has invested over $976 million since it was founded in 2004.
-Of that money, $468 million has gone toward for-profit investments and $508 million to nonprofit grants.
+Omidyar’s initial investments are at least $1 million or more, so it has a solid interest in seeing their grantees succeed.
+To date the Network has invested over $976 million.
+Of that money, $468 million has supported for-profit investments and $508 million to nonprofit grants.

-To best way to find who is connected to which area of investment, peruse the entire Network's team here.
+Since they do not accept any unsolicited proposals, becoming part of the Omidyar Network requires some creative networking, but the rewards can be very worthwhile.
+The best way to find who is connected to which area of investment is to peruse the Network's entire team here.
 Good luck and happy hunting.